 - Major Uruguayan export product is soy (67 million dollars), accounting for 21% of exports from Uruguay.

 - The Oriental Republic of Uruguay has diversified its exports destination.

 - The main destinations of exports from Uruguay are the Free Zone of Nueva Palmira, Brazil (15%), Russia (7%), and Argentina (7%).

 - Brazil is the second-largest export destination being the main

 products exported barley malt (17.6%) and whole milk powder (11.5%).

-- Uruguayan private sector has grown at
+- Uruguayan private sector has grown at a sustained speed.

 - Foreign direct investment (FDI) reached a historical record.

 Uruguayan Free Zones.